 What Is Palliative Care?

 Palliative care is a way to improve quality of life for someone who's being treated for a serious illness.
 To palliate means to ease the symptoms of an illness.
-These may include pain, upset stomach (nausea), vomiting, anxiety, constipation, sleeping, and breathing problems.
+These may include pain, upset stomach (nausea), vomiting, anxiety, constipation, and sleeping and breathing problems.
 The people who are being treated and their loved ones are given emotional and spiritual support.
 Palliative care is given at the same time as traditional medical care.
 Active treatment for the illness doesn't stop.
 Palliative care is different from hospice care.
 Palliative care can be provided in many places.
 These include a hospital, clinic, nursing home, or the person's home.

 Goals of palliative care

 Easing symptoms that cause distress .
 The main goal of palliative care is to ease symptoms.
 Symptoms may affect a person’s ability to eat, be active, or spend time with others.
 Medicines and other methods are used.
 This gives the person a better quality of life while the illness is being treated.

 Coordinating care.
 This helps to make sure that each provider is aware of the goals of care.
 Communication is done on a regular basis among all team members to make sure that the care goals are met.

 Meeting emotional and spiritual needs.
 The care team helps both the person being treated and family members cope with stress, depression, anxiety, and other issues.
 They can set up meetings with a counselor or spiritual advisor as desired.